-As a UMass employeek, you are responsible for ensuring departmental funds, property and equipment are safeguarded from loss.
+As a UMass employee, you are responsible for ensuring departmental funds, property and equipment are safeguarded from loss.
 One important underlying concept that must be accepted is the reality that fraud is possible in your organization.
 If you do not believe fraud is possible, you will not identify it even if it is clearly evident.
-Very often fraud symptoms are viewed as administrative errors because individuals cannot conceive of the existance of fraud particularly in organizations where there is a longtime affiliation with co-workers.
+Very often fraud symptoms are viewed as administrative errors because individuals cannot conceive of the existence of fraud particularly in organizations where there is a longtime affiliation with co-workers.

 The following procedures should be instituted to help reduce the risk of impropriety in your organization:

 - Identify assets for which you have responsibility.
 Examples include department expenditures, supplies, personal computers, software, petty cash, and amounts collected as revenue.